 Maegan L. Capitano

-Dr Maegan L. Capitano is an Assistant Research Professor in the Department of Microbiology and Immunology at Indiana University School of Medicine.
-She earned her B.A. in Biology from St. Mary's Honors College of Maryland in 2004.
+Dr Maegan L. Capitano is an Assistant Professor in the Department of Microbiology and Immunology at Indiana University School of Medicine and Associate Member of the Hematopoiesis and Hematological Malignancies Program at Indiana University Simon Comprehensive Cancer Center.
+She earned her B.A. in Biology from St. Mary's College of Maryland in 2004.
 During her summers in college, she worked at Memorial Sloan Kettering Cancer Center in the laboratory of Dr Bo Dupont as a laboratory technician where she developed a passion for research.
-She next went on to earn a M.S. in Natural Science-Oncology in 2006 and her Ph.D. in Microbiology and Immunology in 2012 at the State University of New York- Roswell Park Cancer Center Division under the mentorship of Dr Elizabeth Repasky where she was given the George Meyer's Award for Proficiency and Academic Excellence in Immunology.
-She received her post-doctoral training (2012–2016) in the laboratory of Dr Hal E. Broxmeyer at Indiana University School of Medicine focusing on Experimental Hematology.
+She next went on to earn a M.S. in Natural Science-Oncology in 2006 and her Ph.D. in Microbiology and Immunology in 2012 at the State University of New York at Buffalo- Roswell Park Cancer Center Division under the mentorship of Dr. Elizabeth Repasky where she was given the George Meyer's Award for Proficiency and Academic Excellence in Immunology.
+She received her post-doctoral training (2012–2016) in the laboratory of Dr. Hal E. Broxmeyer at Indiana University School of Medicine focusing on Experimental Hematology.
 In the fall of 2016, she joined the faculty of the Department of Microbiology and Immunology at Indiana University School of Medicine as an Assistant Research Professor.
-Dr Capitano has published 22 primary research articles and 6 invited reviews articles/book chapters.
-In addition to her laboratory research, Dr Capitano served on the Trainee Council for the American Society of Hematology, a committee made up of two Ph.D.s and ten M.D.s that are in the earlier stages of their careers in Hematology.
-Dr Capitano's research focuses on discovering potential new agents that regulate hematopoietic stem and progenitor cell migration, proliferation, differentiation and survival capacity under normal and stressed conditions.
+In 2021, Dr Capitano was promoted to Assistant Professor in the Department of Microbiology and Immunology.
+Dr Capitano has published 28 primary research articles and 9 reviews/editorials/book chapters with her current main research focusing on discovering potential new agents that regulate hematopoietic stem and progenitor cell migration, proliferation, differentiation and survival capacity under normal and stressed conditions.